How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Research Methodology

 \subsubsection{Pilot Study}

-Before the main study, three pilot surveys were conducted to assess question clarity, survey flow, and timing.
-Two pilots were conducted with software practitioners currently employed in the IT industry, and one with an academic who had previous professional software development experience.
-Feedback from these pilots led to refinements such as adjusting coding and logical reasoning questions, simplifying instructions, and optimizing the order of survey sections for smoother completion.
+Three pilot surveys were conducted to assess the clarity of the questions, the flow of the survey, and the timing.
+Two pilots were conducted with practitioners currently employed in the IT industry and one with an academic who had previous professional software development experience.
+Feedback from these pilots led to refinements such as adjusting the coding and logical-reasoning questions, simplifying the instructions, and optimizing the order of the survey sections for smoother completion.